-This is the Polyakov prescription for the computation of amplitudes in String Theory.
-We sum over all two-dimensional surfaces with genus $g$ and $n$ punctures non-equivalent under the joined action of the group of diffeomorphisms and Weyl transformations.
-We can, for every surface $\Sigma_{g,n}$, write the metric in the form (up to diffeomorphisms)
+What we have described is known as the Polyakov prescription for the computation of string theory amplitudes: summing over all two-dimensional surfaces of genus $g$ and~$n$ punctures non-equivalent under the joined action of diffeomorphisms and Weyl transformations.
+For every surface $\Sigma_{g,n}$ the metric can be written, up to diffeomorphisms, in the form

-where $\hat{g}_{ab}$ is a fiducial metric.
-Since we are in the critical dimension the dependence over the conformal factor $\phi(x)$ drops out from (\ref{amplitude2}) and the integration over $\phi(x)$ is cancelled by the $Vol(\mbox{Weyl})$ in the denominator.
-Then we are faced with the problem of clasifying fiducial metrics $\hat{g}_{ab}$.
-We will see that the set $\{\hat{g}_{ab}\}/\mbox{Diff}(\Sigma_{g,n})$ is finite-dimensional.
+where~$\widehat{g}_{ab}$ is a fiducial metric.
+Since we are in critical dimension, the dependence over the conformal factor $\phi(x)$ drops out and the integration over $\phi(x)$ is cancelled by the ${\rm Vol}(\mbox{Weyl})$ in the denominator.
+This means that we are left with the problem of the classification of the fiducial metrics $\widehat{g}_{ab}$.
+As we will see, the set $\{\widehat{g}_{ab}\}/\mbox{Diff}(\Sigma_{g,n})$ of conformally equivalent metrics modulo diffeomorphism is finite-dimensional.

-We work with compact orientable two-dimensional surfaces of genus $g$ with punctures.
-If we take complex coordinates in such surfaces the problem of classifying them into conformal classes is equivalent to the classification of complex structures on the manifold: then the sum over conformal classes is transformed into a sum over Riemann surfaces of genus $g$ and $n$ punctures $\Sigma_{g,n}$.

-However after performing the sum over conformal classes, we are still left with the integration over Riemann surfaces that are not equivalent under diffeomorphisms.
-We have to classify Riemann surfaces according to their complex structure; the space of parameters that label differents classes constitutes the moduli space for the surface ${\cal M}_{g,n}$.
-We begin with the case $n=0$.
-In order to characterize the moduli space of a Riemann surface of genus $g$ we use the uniformization theorems due to Klein, Poincar\'e and Koebe.
-Any given Riemann surface $\Sigma$ can be constructed by starting with one of the simply connected Riemann surfaces (their universal cover $\hat{\Sigma}$) \begin{itemize} \item The sphere $S^{2}$ with the round metric
+Taking complex coordinates, the problem of classifying compact orientable two-dimensional surfaces of genus $g$ with punctures is equivalent to the classification of their complex structures.
+The space of parameters labelling different classes is the moduli space of the surface,~${\cal M}_{g,n}$.
+To characterize the moduli space of a genus~$g$ Riemann surface without puntures, we apply the uniformization theorems due to Klein, Poincar\'e, and Koebe: any Riemann surface~$\Sigma$ can be constructed from one of the following simply connected Riemann surfaces, their universal cover~$\widehat{\Sigma}$: \begin{itemize} \item[-] The sphere $S^{2}$ with the round metric

-\item The complex plane ${\bf C}$ with the flat metric $ds^{2}=dzd\bar{z}$.
+\item[-] The complex plane $\mathbb{C}$ with the flat metric